aboldguess/bid-finder/README.md

 runtime.
 Provide a unique key, display label, search URL and base URL.
 Newly added sources appear in the drop-down menu immediately and are also stored in the SQLite database so they are available after restarting the server.
+The application ships with Contracts Finder, EU Supply, Sell2Wales and UKRI configured out of the box.